The Cost of Overweight and Obesity on the Island of Ireland

 - Project status: Completed

-- Principal researcher/s: Prof Ivan Perry, University College Cork
+- Author/s: Prof Ivan Perry, University College Cork

 - Collaborator/s: Dr Anne Dee, HSE Department of Public Health, Limerick, Prof Ciaran O’Neill, National University of Ireland, Galway, Prof Frank Kee, Queens University Belfast, Prof Anthony Staines, Dublin City University, Prof Kevin Balanda, Institute of Public Health in Ireland, Dublin, Dr Linda Sharp, National Cancer Registry, Cork